How to Count Cards in Blackjack Like the MIT Blackjack Team

 What Is Card Counting in Blackjack?

-The way card counting works connect with the nature of Blackjack.
+The way card counting works stems from the nature of blackjack.
 That's why this technique cannot be applied to any other gambling game.

 Casino games controlled by Random Number Generators (RNGs) are completely unpredictable because every spin, game, hand you play is completely random.